soccergame/mincepie/README.md

-mincepie.py: Lightweight MapReduce on Python
+mincepie: Lightweight MapReduce on Python
 ============================================

 This is an experimental fork of the original mincemeat, with the plan of adding more sugar (and flour) to the original recipe.